aquarapid/vitess_examples/pools/pool_sizing.md

 usernames, so it can be hard from a MySQL processlist to distinguish between different pool connections.
 Consult the `_active` pool metrics (e.g. `vttablet_dba_conn_pool_active`) as the authoritative resource on how many MySQL protocol connections are in use for each pool.
+In a similar fashion the `_exhausted` pool metrics (e.g.
+`vttablet_dba_conn_pool_exhausted`) can be used to see if a given pool has run out of connections (and how many times), since VTTablet startup.
+Note that a connection pool running out of connections is not necessarily a bad thing, since it limits the concurrency in the database.
+As a result, connection pools should be sized mindful of the capacity of the underlying MySQL instance(s).

 ## Pools: